 The socket API can be used to automate the process of taking a capture, saving it, and exporting protocol results.
 However, it cannot be used to add, remove, or configure protocol analyzers.

 In order to manage protocol analyzers using the socket API, *.logicsettings files must be used.

-However, if it is necessary to switch between different protocol analyzers, or change analyzer settings, this can be done by creating one *.logicsettings file for each configuration.
+However, if it is necessary to switch between different protocol analyzers or change analyzer settings, it can be done by creating one *.logicsettings file for each configuration.
 Then, the automation application can load the correct settings file before executing the export command.

 [22 serialization::archive 10 25 SaleaeAsyncSerialAnalyzer 0 21 19986 0 1 9600 8 1 0 1 0 0 0

 The analyzer settings are saved in that string.
-You can either save several *.logicsettings file to guess which value corresponds to which setting, or you can download the source code to all of the analyzers here: Protocol Analyzer SDK. (see AnalyzerSettings::SaveSettings() for details) Be careful when editing the file from your application to preserve all other characters in the file.
-Also the length of the string might be serialized in binary, so changing the length of the string could be difficult.
+You can either save several *.logicsettings files to guess which value corresponds to which setting, or you can download the source code to all of the analyzers here: Protocol Analyzer SDK. (see AnalyzerSettings::SaveSettings() for details).
+Be careful when editing the file from your application to preserve all other characters in the file.
+Also, the length of the string might be serialized in binary, so changing the length of the string could be difficult.

 trello ID: 5632509ed209e3ccce1d11a1